Jaime Renee Cruz has 25 years of experience in the medical field, beginning in the U.S. Air Force and continuing in civilian life.

 Jaime has also travelled to Tallahassee to address the state legislature about the benefits of medicinal cannabis.
 Her current personal mission is to “break the stigma” of cannbis use.

-Jaime currently lives in Southwest Florida and enjoys time with her fiancé, Joe, and her three adult daughters, Samantha, Ashley, and Emily.
+Jaime currently lives in Southwest Florida and enjoys time with her three adult daughters, Samantha, Ashley, and Emily, their partners and her first g-baby, Charlie.

 The founder of 420Rx Cruz Canna Crew, Jaime Renee Cruz, was cannabis naive.
 In the quest to find a simple way to medicate in microdose strength, she found the selection of microdosing-reworked recipes to be lacking, and a near complete absence of short and precise instructional videos.